 For instance, the abundance of baby changing facilities and “family bathrooms”, not only in the biggest malls but even in public parks.
 They are all free of charge, always neat and clean.
-You should have seen Adam’s face when he saw a colorful kiddy toilet in one of the malls! 😀 Since Qatar is quite conservative about mixing genders but does recognize the role of both parents in taking care of a child, they’ve recently introduced special “family rooms” dedicated to dads taking care of their offspring.
+You should have seen Adam’s face when he saw a colorful kiddy toilet in Mall of Qatar! 😀 Since Qatar is quite conservative about mixing genders but does recognize the role of both parents in taking care of a child, they’ve recently introduced special “family rooms” dedicated to dads taking care of their offspring.

 Aside from that, it’s so much more common than in Poland to find restaurants equipped with kids play corners or at least a stash of coloring books and pencils.
 Most of them have separate menus for children or will whip up a smaller or otherwise modified portion of a dish upon request.
 Many big shops with children’s goods have nursing rooms and female prayer rooms are available to any mom who wants to breastfeed her baby, doesn’t matter if she’s Muslim or not.

-As the weather in Qatar only allows to enjoy outdoor activities for a couple of months, indoor entertainment is extremely well developed.
+As the weather in Qatar only allows one to enjoy outdoor activities for a couple of months a year, indoor entertainment is extremely well developed.
 Each big mall has a huge play zone equipped with devices for all ages.
 Aside from that, there are many other attractions, such as trampoline parks, Angry Birds World, Kidzania, Curiocity, cinemas for children, and even an indoor snow park!
 Qatar also hosts many seasonal events, such as the Summer Festival, Kite Festival or an International Book Fair.
 Granted, the events and attractions are almost never free, but everyone can find something tailored to their budget.

 1. Boredom during summer months

 Even though there are countless indoor activities for children, a time comes in every Qatar-based parent’s life, when they become sick of staying inside and want to enjoy the outdoors!
 4 months of terrible heat make it impossible to go out of the house during the day (I’ve covered this issue in another post, HERE).
-This is why, most expat families leave the country right after school year finishes, only to come back in September.
+This is why many expat families leave the country right after school year finishes, only to come back in September.
 If your work doesn’t allow you to skip the whole summer, you, my friend, are going to be royally screwed.
 It goes without saying that kids who are constantly kept indoors grow restless and bored and start to act out.
 They want to go to a playground or have a walk around and, if they’re small, don’t understand why that’s not an option.